No. They weren't people.

 Jim snored.

-You have read this article priceless memories / storage units with the title Moving - It's not for the faint of heart - Or For Old Fat People.
-You can bookmark this page URL http://callusmesdemoiselles.blogspot.com/2010/09/moving-it-not-for-faint-of-heart-or-for.html.
+with the title Moving - It's not for the faint of heart - Or For Old Fat People.
+You can bookmark this page URL https://callusmesdemoiselles.blogspot.com/2010/09/moving-it-not-for-faint-of-heart-or-for.html.
 Thanks!

 No comment for "Moving - It's not for the faint of heart - Or For Old Fat People"